-Cash flow is the lifeblood of every business.
+Cash flow is the life blood of every business.
 Without cash, it’s hard to purchase inventory, pay employees, and ultimately keep the doors open.
 Over the years, poor cash flow management has led to the demise of many small businesses.
 Read on to learn more about how to calculate your cash flow metric, and how to optimize your cash flow management.

 Although this is difficult for many small business owners to achieve, any ratio below 1:1 indicates that it’s costing you more money to operate your business than you’re taking in and could be an indicator that there are real problems with your cash flow—even if you have cash in the bank at the end of the month.

-- Categorize your spending: He writes, “Your first step should be to know exactly what you’re spending and where you’re spending money.
+Go through your business expenses with a fine tooth comb to get a better understanding of where you’re spending money.
 Then, break out your expenses into categories so you can see where your money is going.
 The most common categories business owners include are marketing, operations, sales expenses, and R&D. If you’re not sure of the best way to do this, your CPA or a capable bookkeeper should be able to help you determine the best way to categorize your business expenses.
 They will also be able to help you with some accepted rules of thumb for how much of your revenues should be devoted to each category.

-- Micromanage Your Spending: “Remember that every dollar you spend is detracting from your profit margin, so especially during the early stages, it’s important to consider the cost-benefit of every single expense, especially when you’re just starting out.
+Every dollar you spend is detracting from your profit margin, so it’s important to consider the cost-benefit of every single expense, especially when you’re just starting out.
 Look at places where you can cut back on expenses – for example, can you buy common business supplies in bulk and get a discount?
 Don’t forget to negotiate with your vendors for the best price possible as well – check out “The 3 Most Effective Ways to Leverage Vendor Discounts” for more tips.
 Having spent most of my career of nearly 40 years either working in a small business or operating a small business, I’ve really come to appreciate that how and where you spend your cash flow has a big impact on the success of your business.
 Controlling your expenses is a powerful way to impact your bottom line.